Oleksandr-Zhabenko/aftovolio/README.md

 - +a \... -a       — if present contains a group of constraints for AFTOVolio.
 For more information, see above.

 - +b \... -b       — if present takes precedence over those ones in the +a \... -a group (the latter ones have no effect).
 A group of constraints for AFTOVolio using some boolean-based algebra.
 If you use parentheses there, please, use quotation of the whole expression between the +b and -b (otherwise there will be issues with the shell or command line interpreter related to parentheses).
 For example, on Linux bash or Windows PowerShell: +b 'P45(A345 B32)' -b.
 If you use another command line environment or interpreter, please, refer to the documentation for your case about the quotation and quotes.
 For more information, see above.

+- +P    — if specified with the following non-negative Int from 0 to 3 including then specifies the general type of permutations of the words and their concatenations. +P 0 corresponds the full set of all possible permutations (the default behaviour, also in case of no specification at all), +P 1 corresponds to the set of permutations, where just one word can change its position (the elementary, the least possible permutation), +P 2 corresponds to the set of permutations, where two words can be swapped one with another, +P 3 corresponds to the set of permutations, where no more than two words can change their positions, including the cases of no changes at all and just one word changes its position.
+All, except +P 0 provide less permutations in general and are quicker to be computed and displayed.
+This one is more useful in case of extended sets of words, e. g. when there are 8 or 9 words in the line.

 - +l2 \... -l2     — if present and has inside Ukrainian text then the line options are compared with it using the idea of lists similarity.
 The greater values correspond to the less similar and more different lines.
 Has no effect with +dc group of command line arguments.
 Has precedence over +t, +r, +k, +c etc. groups of command line options so that these latter ones have no effect when +l2 \... -l2 is present.